AsaiYusuke/jsonpath/README.md

 ### JSONPaths in the filter-qualifier

-JSONPaths with the current root that return a value group cannot use with `comparator` or `regular expression`.
+JSONPaths that return a value group cannot use with `comparator` or `regular expression`.
 However, `existence check` can use these syntaxes.

 | JSONPaths that return a value group | example       |
 | ----------------------------------- | ------------- |